WSUCptSCapstone-F23-S24/inst-aiassistedassignmentcompletion/Sprint_report_2.md

 #### Non-AI Team
-All of the non-AI team's active issues for this sprint have been completed.
+All the issues for the Non-AI team's Sprint 2 were completed and closed.
+In preparation for Sprint 3, we opened an issue that will have us prepare and research for the HW3 assignment.

 ### Code Files for Review
 #### AI Team